-ADSelfService Plus has implemented high availability with the aim to provide failover in case of both expected and unexpected system or application failures.
-High availability is achieved through automatic failover, that is, when the service running on one machine fails, another instance of the service running on another machine will take over.
+ADSelfService Plus supports high availability with the aim to provide failover in case of system and product failures.
+High availability is achieved through automatic failover; that means when the ADSelfService Plus service running on one machine fails, another instance of the ADSelfService Plus service running on a different machine will automatically take over.

-Both the servers use the same database, and at any given time a single server will cater to user requests and the other will be inactive till the time the primary server is down.
+Both the servers will use the same database.
+At any given time, the primary server will cater to user requests while the other will be passive.

-Whenever the primary server encounters planned or unplanned downtime, the standby server becomes operational and services all requests.
+Whenever the primary server experiences sustained downtime, the standby server becomes operational and services all requests.

-Before enabling this setting, make sure that the following conditions are satisfied.
+Before enabling High Availability, ensure the following conditions are satisfied.

 Follow the steps given below to enable high availability:

-Navigate to Admin → Product Settings → High Availability.
+Go to Admin → Enterprise Essentials → High Availability.

 Select Enable High Availability.

-In the Primary Server section, enter the URL of ADSelfService Plus running in the primary server.
+In the Primary Server section, the URL of ADSelfService Plus server you are currently accessing will be autofilled

 In the Standby Server section, enter the: